JnyJny/articles/PythonCLIs/python_clis.md

     echo()
 ```

-You can see some of the same boilerplate code in the `click.option`
+You can see some of the same boilerplate code in the `@click.option`
 decorator as you saw with `argparse`.
 But the "work" of creating and
 managing the argument parser has been abstracted away.
-Now the function
+Now our function
-`echo` is called _magically_ with the command line arguments parsed.
+`echo` is called _magically_ with the command-line arguments parsed and
+the values assigned to the function arguments.

 Adding arguments to a `click` interface is as easy as adding another
 decorator to the stack and adding the new argument to the function
 definition.

 ## But Wait, There's More!